davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 #### Grading

 ```
-This assignment will be graded out of 25 points:
+This assignment will be graded out of 50 points:
-[2pt] Your program recursively descends all subdirectories.
+[5pt] Your program recursively descends down all subdirectories.
-[3pt] Implementation of Mode 1.
+[10pt] Implementation of Mode 1.
-[10pt] Implementation of Mode 2.
+[25pt] Implementation of Mode 2.
 [3pt] Your output of files and directories conforms to the specified format.
 [2pt] Your program properly resolves command line arguments.
 [5pt] Your program is free of memory leaks and dangling pointers.